bird-bench/BIRD-Interact/README.md

 ## 📰 News

+- [2025-11-06] 🐛 **Bug Fix** & 🐳 **Docker update**: Update the sqlglot version to 26.16.4 to fix the bug that the sql parser cannot parse the SQL correctly for user simulator.
+You could fix this by re-install it by `pip install sqlglot==26.16.4` in the `bird_interact_eval` env.
+The `bird_interact_eval` image is also updated, so you could also pull it and recreate the `bird_interact_eval` container.

-- [2025-10-21] 🚀 Docker update: We added the docker for Full DB Env.
+- [2025-10-21] 🐳 **Docker update**: We added the docker for Full DB Env.
 And we pushed 3 docker images (Base/Full DB Env and the evaluation environment for both `a-Interact` and `c-Interact`) to Docker Hub to facilitate the environment setup.
 No need to download the DB dumps and build the images manually!

 - [2025-10-08] 📝 Our **[Bird-Interact paper](https://huggingface.co/papers/2510.05318)** is now publicly available!
   It presents the full details, methodology, and evaluation of our interactive text-to-SQL benchmark.